vibeus/vibe-website/content/blog/wireframing-basics-everything-you-need-to-know/index.md

 ---
-title: "Wireframing 101: What You Need to Know"
+title: 'Wireframing 101: What You Need to Know'
 slug: wireframing-basics-everything-you-need-to-know
 author: Mary Clark Navarro
-date: 2021-04-02
+date: '2021-04-02'
-tags: ["virtual event", "remote collaboration", "work from anywhere"]
+tags:
+- remote collaboration
+- virtual event
+- work from anywhere
 draft: false
 isfeatured: false
 description: The basics of wireframing and how it can help with your next design project.
 ---

 When you’re building something, you need a relatively simple way to convey the creation to stakeholders.
 In the world of architecture, that’s a blueprint.
 In the tech space, it’s a wireframe.
 Wondering what wire and frames have to do with applications and webpages?
 Not to worry; we’re breaking everything down for you below.